Sermons

 10 December 2020

 I was interested in reading last week that China landed a rocket on the moon and obtained some samples from the moon’s surface.
-I am always fascinated by moon travel and expeditions to other planets.
-Comedian Jerry Seinfeld once said that the worst thing humankind ever did was land a man on the moon.
-Now,… Read more
+I am always fascinated by moon travel… Read more

 Year B -2nd Sunday in Advent – Same story – different challenges